 The importance of email signature and sign-off

 Sure thing, we are talking about business emails.
-If you reach out some close friend, the email closing doesn’t bear any power.
+If you reach out to some close friend, the email closing doesn’t bear any power.
 You already know the person and can anticipate their reaction.
 It is a warm email.
-While most of business emails are cold, each element, including the closing, may be crucial for building relationships with the recipient.
+While most business emails are cold, each element, including the closing, may be crucial for building relationships with the recipient.

 Formal, informal, and appreciation email sign-off

 If you write to a person you do not know, your manager, or someone in a high position, your email and the sign-off should be formal.
 The following variations are applicable: regards, best regards, warm regards, best, respectfully, yours truly, cordially, looking forward to your reply, looking forward to hearing from you, sincerely, sincerely yours, faithfully.

 You can stick to a friendly tone if you know the person well.
 A casual, informal email closing will work even if you email your colleague.
 In this case, choose something from the list: good luck, talk soon, cheers, best of luck, hope this helps, have a good weekend, much appreciation, appreciate it.

 There might be situations when you have to reply to an email where someone offers you something.
 Or if you need to ask for a favor or thank someone for helping you, use any of the following appreciation closings: thanks for everything, thanks, thank you in advance, thank you, thanks so much, thank you for your help, thank you for consideration, with gratitude, thanks so much, can’t thank you enough.

 An interesting fact is that emails that end with different “thank you” variations have the highest response rate.
 Bloomberg reported that emails with such sign-offs as thanks in advance, thanks, and thank you are responded to by 65% of recipients.
 Kind regards, regards, cheers, or simply best have the 50-55% response rate.